China's role in Hong Kong under spotlight after attack on editor

 "This case has only highlighted those fears.
 The Hong Kong government should know the importance of cracking this case, wherever it leads."

 Around 100 Ming Pao reporters dressed in black gathered outside the paper's headquarters, holding up copies of Thursday's edition carrying a black masthead.
-Its owners raised the reward for information on the case from HK$1 million to HK$3 million.
+Its owners offered HK$1 million as a reward for information.

-"No matter how great a challenge it is, we Ming Pao staff will not stand back, we will speak out for what is important," said Sin Wan-kei, a spokeswoman for the Ming Pao Staff Concern Group.